Updated July 2014

 KF372 .M33 2012 (STACKS)

-Rascuache Lawyer: Toward a Theory of Ordinary Litigation, by Alfredo Mirande, Tucson: U. of Arizona Press, 2011.
+Alfredo Mirande, Rascuache Lawyer: Toward a Theory of Ordinary Litigation (2011).

 "Rascuache" is a Spanish word for "poor" or "wretched."
 The author describes his work representing rascuache clients and how he applies critical race theory to his day-to-day legal practice.